The page has been translated by Gen AI.

 Last offsetExpected local offset at the last clock update

-Example: A value of 1 ppm means that if the system clock thinks it has advanced by 1 second, it has actually advanced by 1.000001 seconds.
+Example: A value of 1 ppm means that when the system clock is thought to be 1 second fast, it is actually 1.000001 seconds ahead of real time.

 Update intervalPolling interval based on minpoll/maxpoll settings

-Leap statusCurrent status, displayed as Normal, Insert second, Delete second, or Not synchronized
+Leap statusDisplay the current state as Normal, Insert second, Delete second, or Not synchronized.

 vi /etc/rc.d/rc.local